Demonstrating CavePI: Autonomous Exploration of Underwater Caves by Semantic Guidance: System Evaluation

 \subsection{PID Controller Tuning}

-To ensure stable operation in turbulent water conditions, CavePI’s PID-based Pure Pursuit controller is designed and fine-tuned through extensive experimentation.
-Initial trials reveal challenges, including high overshoot, difficulty maintaining depth, and instability at sharp corners.
+To ensure stable operation in turbulent water conditions, CavePI’s PID-based \textit{Pure Pursuit} controller~\cite{rankin1998evaluating,scharf1969comparison} is designed and fine-tuned through extensive experimentation.
+Pure Pursuit is a widely used geometric tracking algorithm that guides a vehicle toward a target point on a path~\cite{ samuel2016review} at a fixed \textit{lookahead distance}.
+By steering the vehicle to continuously align with this moving target point, the controller ensures smooth convergence to and following of the intended trajectory, which we tuned and tested empirically.

+Our initial trials reveal challenges, including high overshoot, difficulty maintaining depth, and instability at sharp corners.
 These issues are iteratively calibrated to achieve robust and reliable motion control.
-A grid search technique is employed to optimize the proportional gain ($K_p$) and differential gain ($K_d$) for the two onboard controllers -- depth and heading.
+A grid search technique is employed to optimize the proportional gain ($K_p$) and differential gain ($K_d$) for the two onboard controllers -- depth and heading controllers.
 For each tested parameter pair, the robot traverses a complete 6-meter loop in the testbed at a depth of $0.35$ meters.
 Tracking ($\delta$) and depth errors for each trial are recorded at $0.6$\,Hz.
 Table~\ref{tab:performance_metrics} and~\ref{tab:depth_controller_tuning} summarize the observations of the tuning parameters combinations for heading and depth controllers, respectively.
 We identified that a controller tuned with $K_p = 3.4$ and $K_d = 0.9$ minimized the tracking error, and therefore employed these values as the heading controller gains in all subsequent experiments.
 Similarly, $K_p = 600$ and $K_d = 50$ are chosen for the depth controller.